 According to how the relation with organisation is lived it can either be a bitter experience or a creative project.
 Organisation itself can give life to relationships of two different kinds with two different comrades, but these two relationships, if they really are such, will not leave the organisation where it was before.
-Reciprocally a mistaken approach of relationships gives negative results that affect the whole organisation idea that party leadership is indispensable, the stalinists are given a hand in their grim quantitative work, and what we had been trying to build at the start is lost.
+Reciprocally a mistaken approach of relationships gives negative results that affect the whole organisation and all its components.
+The same hap-